orangejulius/octopress/source/_posts/2014-09-04-three-git-commands-you-should-never-use.markdown

 Taken on its own, one extra merge commit is not a big deal.
 But if even two or three people are not working to prevent unneeded merge commits, things get nasty real fast.[1]

-The dangers of `git pull` come partiall from it's bloated nature: it both fetches updates from others, and immediately and automatically decides how to reconcile those changes with yours.
+The dangers of `git pull` come partially from it's bloated nature: it both fetches updates from others, and immediately and automatically decides how to reconcile those changes with yours.
 This should be two steps.

-My workflow is to periodially run `git fetch`.
+My workflow is to periodically run `git fetch`.
 This ONLY updates my remote branches, so I can see what work others have done.
 Usually, I'll quickly inspect the changes that have been pushed using another great [alias](https://github.com/orangejulius/dotfiles/blob/master/gitconfig#L7), `git lg`.
 Finally I decide what to do.
 Usually I simply want to make a linear history with my changes coming